Reinforcement learning for adaptive interior point methods in convex quadratic programming: Introduction

 Although convergence guarantees can be established under minimal requirements on the problem data and algorithmic parameters, there are often numerous hyperparameters that must be tuned to speed up convergence, and few clues on how to adjust them.
-Furthermore, in proximally regularized methods, the stepsize parameters not only affect the convergence rate but they also impact on the stability of linear algebra operations; cf. \cite[\S 4]{cipolla2023proximal}.
+For example, the barrier parameter in interior-point methods must vanish; since there is no clear indication about its optimal rate of decay, heuristics are typically adopted \cite{schwan2023piqp}.
+In proximally regularized methods, the stepsize parameters not only affect the convergence rate but they also impact on the stability of linear algebra operations; cf. \cite[\S 4]{cipolla2023proximal}.
 Some theoretical works seek optimal values for the stepsize parameters, but they rely on solving auxiliary problems that are harder than the original QP itself \cite{giselsson2017linear,goujaud2024pepit}.
 Another offline tuning approach is that of OPAL \cite{audet2014optimization}, which takes an algorithm as input and returns a recommendation on parameter values that maximize some user-defined performance metric.
 Alternatively, online heuristics introduce ``feedback'' by monitoring progress and adapting the parameters along the optimization process; see \cite[\S 2]{birgin2012augmented}, \cite[\S 5.2]{stellato2020osqp}, \cite[\S 5.3]{hermans2022qpalm} for some common instances.

 After the seminal work \cite{li2017learning} on ``learning to optimize'' for automated algorithm design, several researchers approached acceleration, warm-starting and hyperparameter tuning as machine learning tasks.
 A modern view on this computational approach is presented in the tutorial \cite{amos2023tutorial} on ``amortized optimization'' methods, which use learning to predict the solutions to problems by exploiting the shared structure between similar problem instances.
+In recent years, machine learning techniques have been increasingly adopted to improve optimization strategies and to identify new ones \cite{castera2025learning}.
+For example, neural networks are used to warm-start QP solvers \cite{sambharya2023end} and fixed-point algorithms \cite{sambharya2024learning}.

 Despite the flexibility of learning-based methodologies, considerable attention was devoted to accelerating \emph{first-order} optimization methods, driven by their scalability and applications in machine learning.
 Exemplarily, the architecture proposed in \cite{sambharya2023end} consists of a neural network mapping from the QP problem data to warm-starts, learned across families of QPs.
 Dedicated to proximal methods for image processing, the tuning-free approach of \cite{wei2022tfpnp} formulates the online hyperparameter selection as a sequential decision-making problem and implements a policy network for automated parameter search.
 Closer to our focus here is RLQP \cite{ichnowski2021rlqp}, which couples the OSQP solver with a reinforcement learning (RL) agent: by learning a policy to adapt the internal parameters of the ADMM algorithm, RLQP can outperform OSQP (with its fine-tuned heuristic update rules) on a variety of problems.